NERSC/sc24-dl-tutorial/README.md

 While AMP provided a large increase in compute speed already, there are a few other optimizations available for PyTorch to improve compute throughput.
 A first (and simple change) is to enable the `fused` option in the Adam optimizer from `torch.optim.Adam`.
 In the past, this fused optimizer was mainly available in [APEX](https://github.com/NVIDIA/apex) but has now been made available in PyTorch directly.
-Enabling the `fused` option resultsin fewer kernels to perform the weight update than the unfused Adam optimizer, reducing latency and making more efficient use of GPU bandwidth by increasing register reuse.
+Enabling the `fused` option results in fewer kernels to perform the weight update than the unfused Adam optimizer, reducing latency and making more efficient use of GPU bandwidth by increasing register reuse.
 We can enabled the use of the fused optimizer in our training script by adding the flag `--enable_fused`.